JoshCheek/seeing_is_believing/Readme.md

 ====

 * Sublime: Merge xmpfilter option into main after 2.0 release
-* Make TextMate 1 and 2 bundles
+* Make TextMate 2 bundle
-* Make sure the examples in this readme all still make sense (mountain berry fields?)
+* Refactor AddAnnotations
+* Profile this shit, can we speed it up?
 * Make a new video

 Shit that will probably never get done (or if it does, won't be until after 2.0)